Caves and Ice Age Art in the Swabian Jura

 Unraveling the Mysteries of the Caves and Ice Age Art in the Swabian Jura

-The Caves and Ice Age Art in the Swabian Jura, located in southern Germany, offer a unique glimpse into the lives of our early human ancestors who inhabited Europe during the Last Glacial Period, approximately 43,000 to 33,000 years ago.
+The Caves and Ice Age Art in the Swabian Jura, located in southern Germany, offer a unique glimpse into the lives of early modern humans who inhabited Europe during the Aurignacian period of the Upper Paleolithic, approximately 43,000 to 33,000 years ago.
 This remarkable collection of six caves has been designated as a UNESCO World Heritage Site due to its exceptional significance in understanding the origins of human artistic development.

 UNESCO Description of the World Heritage Site